How to Ask For Referrals [Scripts and Examples]

 Asking for referrals in an email is probably the simplest way to ask.
 It can be less stressful, and once you have a template you can copy, paste, and re-use it hundreds of times.

-Use this template to email clients who have recently given you positive feedback.
+This template can be used to email clients who have recently given you positive feedback.

 Subject line: Thanks for your business! + Offer inside